MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Related work

-\textbf{Contributions.} In the light of previous work, our contributions are threefold.
-(1) We present the first end-to-end multiscale transformer for video understanding dense prediction relying solely on raw images without optical flow input.
-(2) Our model is the first to intergrate multiscale transformer encoder and decoder in any video understanding task.
+\textbf{Contributions.} In the light of previous work, our contributions are fivefold. (i) We present the first end-to-end multiscale transformer for video understanding that integrates multiscale encoding and decoding, while relying solely on image sequences without optical flow.
 The encoder enables our model to capture spatiotemporal information across scales, while the multiscale decoder provides precise localization.
-(3) We present the first many-to-many label propagation scheme within a transductive learning paradigm to ensure temporally consistent predictions across an entire input clip.
-Our approach outperforms the state of the art on multiple AVOS and actor/action segmentation datasets.
-Our code is available at: \href{https://rkyuca.github.io/medvt}{rkyuca.github.io/medvt}.
+Lack of reliance on optical flow removes challenges in its estimation (\eg computational expense). (ii) We present the first many-to-many label propagation scheme within a transductive learning paradigm to ensure temporally consistent predictions across an entire input clip. (iii) We introduce an attention-based extension from unimodal to multimodal video segmentation.
+The approach adds optional modules at the encoder and decoder to integrate multimodal features when available; no domain specific modifications are made, which lends generality. (iv) We document the wide applicability of the architecture via empirical evaluation on four video segmentation tasks: Automatic Video Object Segmentation (AVOS), actor-action segmentation, semantic segmentation and Audio-Visual Segmentation (AVS). (v) We provide an extensive interpretability analysis, both quantitative and qualitative, highlighting the importance of multiscale integration in temporally consistent and robust video segmentation.
+Our code is available at \href{https://rkyuca.github.io/medvt}{rkyuca.github.io/medvt}.